stellar/slingshot/slidechain/Pegging.md

 Some funds exist on a _main chain_.

 These may be _pegged in_.
-This means the funds are immobilized and may not be used in any way until they are _pegged out_.
+This means the funds are immobilized and may not be used in any way on the main chain until they are _pegged out_.

 Once funds are _pegged in_,
 they are _imported_ to the sidechain.